pramnora/bash/language/search/grep/01/README.md

 -n, means show which line number(s) inside of the file that word has been found.

 **NOTE**: It is also possible to combine flags together as: -in (both ignore case/and, show line numbers)

+-c, counts up the number of lines which contained the search term.

+-n, numbers each line in which the searched for term was found.

 -----